Writing Short Stories with Dramatica

 The Flying Kreisslers is a short story about a dysfunctional family of trapeze artists that eventually turn to murder.
 While there is no sense of an actual defined Throughline, you can still see a Plot Progression of sorts:

-From pretending to be OK with things, to come up with an idea for murder—with scheming and changing one’s nature mixed in the middle—that’s the basic structure of Frank’s story.
+From pretending to be OK with things, to come up with an idea for murder—with scheming and Becoming mixed in the middle—that’s the basic structure of Frank’s story.

 But then, how did Frank come up with that Act order?
-Did he build a Dramatica storyform and then take the Plot Progression from the Overall Story Throughline?
+Did he build a Dramatica storyform and then take the Plot Progression from the Objective Story Throughline?

 Most likely not.